devBetterCoin/BetterCoin/README.md

 To read the entire API definition refer to [API DOCUMENTATION](API.md)

-### BetterToken Contract
+### BetterCoin Contract

 **Overview**:
-BetterToken (BTT) is a burnable ERC20 token with a limited supply, designed to work on the Arbitrum network.
+BetterCoin (BTT) is a burnable ERC20 token with a limited supply, designed to work on the Arbitrum network.
 This contract manages the minting and burning of BTT tokens, with a capped total supply of 21,000,000 tokens.

 ### 1.1 BTTBurnVault Contract